andreivcodes/andreiv.com/src/content/projects/personal-website.md

 ## Never Finished

 This website is never done.
 There's always something to tweak, some new experiment to try, some component to rewrite.

-That's the real beauty of a personal website - it's not a product with a spec.
-It's a playground, a workshop, a reflection of how you think about building things.
-Mine just happens to live under my desk.